peterhoward42/vue-learning/README.md

 *  Try using a method call as a binding expression
 *  Can the function be defined externally to the methods block? - better single line delegation
-*  Re-express this as a computed prop o  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props
+*  Re-express this as a computed prop
+*  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props